nidhikush/Sem-JMF-LastFM/README.md

 4. "tag1.dat" has information about tags that have taken into consideration after manual removal of incoherent tags.

+5.  "user_taggedartists.dat" consist tags given by users.

+6. "Tag_TimeData.txt" have information about how the data acquisition and processing of Tag and Time has been done.

-5. "Sem-JMF.py" python code for the implemenation of all modules describe in paper "Intoduction of Semantic and Time variant informaTION USING
-Matrix Factorization Approach for Implicit rating of Last.Fm".
+7. "Sem-JMF.py" python code for the implemenation of all modules describe in paper "Intoduction of Semantic and Time variant informaTION USING Matrix Factorization Approach for Implicit rating of Last.Fm".